wdbo/webdocbook/README.md

 and will not be referenced in the *sitemap* neither in the index ; to view it, you will have to manually write its URL.

-Knowing that, a classic DocBook directory organization should be:
+Knowing that, a classic WebDocBook directory organization should be:

     | chapter-name/
     | ------------- README.md           // the first file shown loading the directory